The Antilibrary

 - Flour Water Salt Yeast - Ken Forkish

 - Amazing cookbook that answers the why of cooking more so than the how.
-I've used his principles to make excellent stir-fried noodles and tofu.
+I've used his principles to make excellent stir-fried noodles and tofu, among other things.
+Significantly boosted my cooking confidence.

 - The Food Lab - J. Kenji Lopez-Alt